AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-content.md

    ![Edit mode in form](assets/screen_shot_2018-03-22at133756.png)

-   Click or tap the **Layout** action so you can adjust the layout of the component.
+   Click the **Layout** action so you can adjust the layout of the component.

    ![Component toolbar](do-not-localize/chlimage_1-21.png)